COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 ### Timeline

-Dataset and topic will be made available to students by Friday at 11:59 PM of Week 10.
-Students will have 5 days to complete their individual final project.
-We do not anticipate it taking you 5 days straight; however, we know you'll have other finals to study for and take during this time.
+Dataset and topic will be made available to students by Monday of Week 10.
+Students will have until the day of hte final to complete their individual final project.
+We do not anticipate it taking you all day every day over this time period; however, we know you'll have other finals to study for and take during this time.
 Final Jupyter notebook will be submited on GitHub.